manikandan18/Adult-Income-Dataset/README.md

 8. Fitting Generalized Linear Models
 9. Conclusion on result of population distribution

-# Use the commands below to fetch data and view the metadata and data types of variables
+# Use the commands below in python to fetch data and view the metadata and data types of variables

 from ucimlrepo import fetch_ucirepo
 # fetch dataset